 Burial insurance is a type of whole life insurance policy.
 It contains a small death benefit like $25,000 or $35,000.

 Just as it sounds, people use burial insurance to fund their burial, funeral, and end-of-life expenses.

 Contrary to what people may say, people with disabilities can obtain burial insurance, and rather easily.

 Underwriting is very simple (hence, “simplified”).
 Usually, carriers require a health questionnaire filled out and/or a phone interview with an underwriter.
 Note: many carriers are eliminating the phone interview step.

 There are two subcategories of burial insurance.
-Those policies that offer an immediate benefit.
-Then, there are those that offer a delayed or graded benefit.
+Those policies that offer an immediate benefit and those that offer a delayed or graded benefit.

 Obviously, obtaining an immediate benefit is your priority.
 If you have a policy with an immediate benefit and die the next day, your family receives the death benefit money.

 A policy with a delayed, or waiting period, benefit pays the full death benefit after a period of time has elapsed.
 If you pass away within the waiting period, some carriers pay a percentage of the death benefit to your beneficiaries.
 After the waiting period, the death benefit is available in full.

 Usually, people with more severe disabilities obtain these types of life insurance.